Central Maine car dealerships have lower inventories, but can still make a deal

 “I would say we’re getting a lot more internet leads than we were before,” DiBenedetti said.
 “A lot more people are going online and discussing the transaction before they come in.”

-The situation for a totally used car dealership is a bit different, especially for a small family owned one like Thompson’s.
+The situation for a totally used car dealership is a bit different, especially for a small family-owned one like Wentworth’s.

-“(Customers) are going to get a high trade-in value, but at the same time they’re going to pay more for the vehicle because of supply and demand,” Thompson said.
+“(Customers) are going to get a high trade-in value, but at the same time they’re going to pay more for the vehicle because of supply and demand,” Zach Wentworth said.

 The outlook moving forward is hopeful that supply will soon catch up to demand.